Post Doctoral Fellowship

 10.1 The post-doctoral research work should not be the same as Ph.D. work.

-10.6 The scholar shall acknowledge ICSSR’s support in all publications resulting from the research output of the fellowship and should submit a copy of the same to the ICSSR.
+10.4 The scholar shall acknowledge ICSSR’s support in all publications resulting from the research output of the fellowship.

-10.10 A fellow is not entitled for the same fellowship or pay protection more than once.
+10.7 A fellow is not entitled for the same fellowship more than once.

-10.11 While accepting any fellowship from the ICSSR, a fellow should not accept any other fellowship or research project or regular financial benefit/assignment from any other institution.
+10.8 While accepting any fellowship from the ICSSR, a fellow should not accept any other fellowship or research project from any other institution or regular financial benefit/assignment from any other institution.

 (1) Satisfactory progress report;